 Steps For Admission

 Reynolds is authorized under Federal law to enroll nonimmigrant students.
-The deadline for submission of international student applications with accompanying documentation is June 15 for fall semester and October 15 for spring semester.Contact the international student advisor in the Central Admissions and Records Office for more information and to request an international student packet for admission.
+The deadline for submission of international student applications with accompanying documentation is June 15 for fall semester and October 15 for spring semester.Contact the international student advisor in the Office of the Registrar for more information and to request an international student packet for admission.
 F-1 applicants will be considered for admission to an associate degree program or to the ESL program depending on TOEFL or IELTS test scores.
 Admission is not guaranteed.
 Reynolds does not admit F-1 applicants to programs in the School of Nursing and Allied Health or in which the majority of classes are taken via distance learning.

 The international student applicant must:

-- Submit all international application materials and documents to the international student advisor in the Central Admissions and Records Office by the appropriate deadline.
+- Submit all international application materials and documents to the international student advisor in the Office of the Registrar by the appropriate deadline.
 Deadlines vary due to the processing time that is required based on the applicant's current visa or immigration status.

 - Submit official original language and official English translations of all high school/secondary or college/university academic records.
 All applicants must be high school graduates and provide an official transcript that indicates the graduation date.
 In some cases, an official transcript evaluation may be required.
 The international student advisor will provide additional information.